 Whilst academic achievement is very important no student will achieve their potential if they are not happy and motivated.
-Through interaction with form and house tutors and the PSHE curriculum all students will be encouraged to become self-aware, motivated, and empathic and supportive towards others in our community, developing the social skills to equip them for later life and to master the ability to manage feelings and also develop key skills that will improve the quality of their learning.
+Through interaction with form tutors and the PSHE curriculum all students will be encouraged to develop the social skills to equip them for later life.

-It is sadly the case that some young people will face challenges that are outside any of our powers to avoid including student illness, family illness, family splits, family bereavements and so on.
-The Form Tutors, Heads of Year, Student Mentors and the Senior Leadership Team will be available to ensure that your son feels supported in the difficult times.
+It is sadly the case that some young people will face challenges that are outside any of our powers and our Form Tutors, Heads of Year, Student Mentors and the Senior Leadership Team are available to ensure that your son feels supported in the difficult times.
 For students with additional needs our SEND team are able to offer high quality support and guidance.

 To help us support our students we encourage parents to contact us and share situations that are a cause for concern for them at home, academic or otherwise, so together we can ensure that our joint actions will provide the best possible guidance.

 Please visit out Staff Contacts page for staff email addresses.